 For "North Copper River" I combined techniques, utilizing wall pours, voids, resists and even a little speckling to get a glorious tonal quality of multiple colors that looks very much like a satellite photo of a river cutting through a barren land with multiple altitudes and depths.
 I find this colorway infinitely interesting to look at and great fun to create.

-Knitting and dyeing stories, experiences, and solutions, as well as original pattern designs by Jessica LHeureux
+Knitting and dyeing stories, experiences, solutions, and original pattern designs by Jessica LHeureux

 Subscribe to: